 Let's review a typical lesson conducted over remote instruction.
 Obviously, this will be different for each course and each teacher, but here's one example.

 Before project work can begin, we should try to get some practice work in and some collective feedback offered.
 Pear Deck is great for this phase.
-Or if you're ramping up to a big project, have a small planning piece ready to share by each student.
+You could use an assessment from our portal.
+If it was all multiple choice, the immediate results could be reviewed on-screen.

 Be available to help as work is underway.
 Try to share out the work of productive students.
 Check out tools like Trello if you need help with tracking and grading tasks.